 - there is a risk of family violence by a party, and/or

-- where a party is unable to participate effectively in FDR (for example, due to an incapacity to do so or physical remoteness from a FDR provider)
+- one or both parties are unable to participate effectively in FDR (for example, due to an incapacity to do so or physical remoteness from an FDR provider), or

-- if your application relates to an alleged contravention of an existing order that was made within the last 12 months, and there are reasonable grounds to believe that the person who has allegedly contravened the order has behaved in a way that shows a serious disregard for his or her obligations under that order.
+- your application relates to an alleged contravention of an existing parenting order that is less than 12 months old, and there are reasonable grounds to believe that the person who has allegedly contravened the order has behaved in a way that shows a serious disregard for their obligations under that order.

 To apply for an exemption for any of the reasons above, you must either:

-- prepare and file an Affidavit – Non-Filing of Family Dispute Resolution Certificate or,
+- prepare and file an Affidavit – Non-Filing of Family Dispute Resolution Certificate explaining the exemption you seek or,

-- if you are filing an Initiating Application (Family Law) seeking interlocutory orders at the same time, you can include the same information in the affidavit that you must file with this application.
+- if you are filing an Initiating Application (Family Law) seeking interlocutory orders at the same time, you can explain the exemption you seek in the affidavit that you must file with this application.

 Family violence or child abuse exemption